Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: A GP Model for QSO Spectral Sightlines with Intervening DLAs

 The column density prior $p(\nhi \given \Md)$ is slightly more complicated.
 We first make a nonparametric estimate of the density given the examples contained in the \acro{dla} catalog provided with the \acro{boss dr9} Lyman-$\alpha$ forest sample.
 Due to the large dynamic range of column densities, we instead choose a prior on its base-10 logarithm, $\lni$.

 We use the reported $\lni$ values for the $\Ndla = 5\,854$ \acro{dla}s contained in the \acro{dr9} sample to make a kernel density estimate of the density $p(\lni \given \Mdk{1})$.
-Kernel density estimation entails centering small so-called ``kernel'' functions on each observation and summing them to form our estimate.
-Here we selected the univariate Gaussian probability density function for our kernels, with bandwidth selected via a plug-in estimator that is optimal for normal densities.
+Kernel density estimation entails centering small so-called `kernel' functions on each observation and summing them to form our estimate.
+Here we selected the univariate Gaussian probability density function for our kernels, with bandwidth selected via a plug-in estimator.
 The final estimate is:

 where $\ell_i$ is the base-10 logarithm of the $i$th observed column density.
-To account for some possible systematic bias in estimating this distribution, we make two adjustments.
+To account for some possible systematic bias in estimating this distribution, such as preferred numbers during visual inspection or underestimation of the probability of high-density systems due to low sample size, we make two adjustments.
 First, we simplify the form of the distribution by fitting a parametric prior to the nonparametric kernel density estimate of the form

 the values we learned, via least-squares fitting to the log probability over the range $\lni \in [20, 22]$, were

 Finally, to account for some possible observation bias in the concordance catalog, we take a mixture of this this approximate column density prior with a simple log-uniform prior over a wide dynamic range: